mitchlabeetch/Intuitive_Music/native/intuitives_daw/windows/windows_portable_flash_drive.md

 that will persist all of your files and settings to the flash drive.

 # Installation
-- Download the Stargate Windows portable .exe file
+- Download the Intuitives Windows portable .exe file
 - Place it on a flash drive, either on the root folder, or a subfolder
-- In the same folder, create an empty text file called `_stargate_home`
+- In the same folder, create an empty text file called `_intuitives_home`
 - Optional: Copy your sample library to the same folder, in a subfolder called `samples`